Congratulations to our 2014 Prize Winners!

 | || |

-Chances are you know the William James Foundation (WJF) through our Sustainable Business Plan Competition.
-Over 11 years nearly 1,000 volunteer mentors have donated $3 million of mentor capital to more than 800 for-profit social enterprises.
-The result: over 450 for-profit enterprises have been launched, creating thousands of jobs and impacting millions of people.
+Since 2002, over 1,000 volunteer mentors have invested $3 million of Mentor Capital in more than 800 for-profit social enterprises.
+The result: over 450 for-profit enterprises have been launched, creating thousands of jobs and positively impacting the lives of millions of people.

 Meet Mentor Capital Network.
-We are a network of people who build, manage, invest in, research and support for-profit multi-bottom line businesses.
+We are a network of people who build, manage, run, study, support, invest in and love for-profit sustainable businesses.

 | || |